The Decay of Lying

-"The Decay of Lying – An Observation" is an essay by Oscar Wilde included in his collection of essays titled Intentions, published in 1891.
-This is a significantly revised version of the article that first appeared in the January 1889 issue of The Nineteenth Century.
+"The Decay of Lying – An Observation" is an essay by Oscar Wilde, included in his collection of essays titled Intentions, published in 1891.
+This version of the essay is significantly revised from the article that first appeared in the January 1889 issue of The Nineteenth Century.

-Wilde presents the essay in a Socratic dialogue between Vivian and Cyril, two characters named after his own sons.
-Their conversation, though playful and whimsical, promotes Wilde's view of Aestheticism over Realism.
-Vivian tells Cyril of an article he has been writing called "The Decay Of Lying: A Protest".
-According to Vivian, the decay of Lying "as an art, a science, and a social pleasure" is responsible for the decline of modern literature, which is excessively concerned with the representation of facts and social reality.
+Wilde presents the essay as a Socratic dialogue between two characters, Vivian and Cyril, who are named after his own sons.
+Their conversation, while playful and whimsical, promotes Wilde's view of Aestheticism over Realism.
+Vivian tells Cyril of an article he has been writing called "The Decay of Lying: A Protest".
+According to Vivian, the decay of lying "as an art, a science, and a social pleasure" is responsible for the decline of modern literature, which is excessively concerned with the representation of facts and social reality.
 He writes, "if something cannot be done to check, or at least to modify, our monstrous worship of facts, Art will become sterile and beauty will pass away from the land."
-Moreover, Vivian defends the idea that Life imitates Art far more than vice versa.
+Vivian argues that Life imitates Art far more than vice versa.
 Nature, he argues, is no less an imitation of Art than Life.
 Vivian also contends that Art is never representative of a time or place: rather, "the highest art rejects the burden of the human spirit [...]
 She develops purely on her own lines.
 She is not symbolic of any age."
 Vivian thus defends Aestheticism and the concept of "art for art's sake".
-At Cyril's behest, Vivian briefly summarizes the doctrines of the "new aesthetics" in the following terms:
+At Cyril's request, Vivian briefly summarizes the doctrines of the "new aesthetics" as follows: